-We are writing in order to inform you of an incident that may have exposed your sensitive personal information.
-We take the security of your personal information seriously and want to provide you with information and resources you can use to protect your information.
+Gretna Family Health ("GFH") is a primary care clinic located in Gretna, Nebraska.
+You are receiving this letter because you are a current or former patient of GFH.
+We are writing to inform you of a data security incident that may have exposed your personal information.
+We take security of your personal information very seriously and want to provide you with information and resources you can use to protect your information.

-What Happened and What Information was Involved?:
+What Happened and What Information was Involved: